This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

-CIT has incorporated the use of the Corporate Credit Card into its overall purchasing procedures.
-CIT Corporate Credit Cards are provided through Shared Services under Whole-of-Government banking arrangements with the Westpac bank.
+CIT has incorporated the use of the Corporate Credit Card (CCC) into its overall purchasing procedures.
+CCC's are provided and managed by Shared Services under Whole-of-Government banking arrangements with the Westpac bank.

 Credit cards are used to create efficiency in the purchasing and payment process and to allow CIT staff to perform their duties more efficiently and effectively.
-CIT Corporate Credit Cards may only be used for official CIT purposes and only with prior approval from a Financial Delegate.
+CCC’s may only be used for official CIT purposes and only with prior approval from a Financial Delegate.
 Credit card purchases are also subject to standard procurement and Financial Delegation requirements.

-CIT Corporate Credit Card holders must keep their card secure, both physically and virtually.
-Card details are to be kept confidential to minimise opportunities for fraud, and should not be provided to another staff member to make purchases in person or via non-personal contact means (e.g. over the internet).
+CIT Corporate Credit Card holders must keep their cards secure, both physically and virtually.
+Card details are to be kept confidential to minimise opportunities for fraud and should not be provided to another staff member to make purchases in person.
+Consideration must be given at all times to security when undertaking credit card transactions (e.g., for purchases over the internet including for overseas transactions).

 These and related requirements are expanded upon and mandated through CIT’s Corporate Credit Card Policy and Corporate Credit Card Procedures of which all CIT staff are required to comply with.